hemanth346/tracker_pwa/docs/enhancements_roadmap.md

 - **Optional grouping**: By month, by borrower
 - **Filter options**: Show only interest/principal/both
 - **Summary stats**: Total per group

+**Current Issue**: This feature was marked as implemented but is not actually implemented in the current codebase.

 **UI Design**:
 ```